stolostron/rhacm-docs/README.md

 **Internal users only**

-Open an issue with this [documentation issue template](https://github.com/open-cluster-management/backlog/issues/new/choose).
+Open an issue with this BACKLOG [documentation issue template](https://github.com/open-cluster-management/backlog/issues/new/choose).

 To see the content, (until a link is available), please rely on the table of contents/navigation draft found in the [summary.md](https://github.com/open-cluster-management/rhacm-docs/blob/doc_stage/summary.md) file.